nemec/clipr/README.md

 We're on [NuGet](https://nuget.org/packages/clipr)!

-This project was originally written for .Net 4.5, but I realized that not everyone is up to speed with the latest .Net version yet.
-It's now retargeted to 3.5 with two sets of extension methods that emulate the features I took advantage of in 4.5 that aren't available in previous versions.

 This command line parser library is very much inspired by the [argparse](http://docs.python.org/2/library/argparse.html) library for Python.
 It's one of the easiest parser libraries I've used while